top of page

 At the bar, Joe slid him a shot of whiskey.
 He drank.
 Joe poured another.
 He drank again.

 His dream slipped away.
-Small, cold, quiet.

-Then—a tune rose.
-Soft and familiar.
+Then—a tune rose, soft and familiar.
 Someone was humming.

-He sat up, turned, and saw a young man walking away, lips moving with the melody.
+Perry sat up, turned, and saw a young man walking away, lips moving with the melody.

 Perry pushed through the crowd and caught his shoulder.